Marketing Efficiency

 Split your marketing costs by channel: digital marketing costs → digital CAC, offline marketing (print, events, store) → offline CAC.
 Then calculate a blended CAC across both.
 For attribution, use a first-touch or last-touch model based on where the customer first engaged.
 For real estate, many customers start online (Meta lead form) but convert through a site visit, attribute the CAC to digital since that's where the acquisition journey started.

-For premium residential real estate in Mumbai (Thane, Wadala, BKC, Sion corridors), cost per qualified lead typically ranges from ₹2,000–₹10,000 depending on project price point and targeting precision.
-For projects above ₹1 Cr, expect ₹3,000–₹15,000 per lead.
-The more important metric is cost per site visit (typically ₹8,000–₹30,000) and cost per booking.
+For premium residential real estate in major US markets, cost per qualified lead typically ranges from $50–$300 depending on price point and targeting precision.
+For luxury properties above $1M, expect $200–$800 per lead.
+The more important metric is cost per showing (typically $300–$1,000) and cost per closed deal.
 A well-optimised campaign with Higher Intent forms, review screens, and qualifying questions can bring qualified lead cost down by 40–60% compared to broad Higher Volume forms.

 The most powerful non-spend levers are: (1) Improve landing page conversion rate, if it converts 2% today and you improve to 4%, you double customers from same spend, halving CAC.
 (2) Improve lead-to-customer conversion rate, better follow-up scripts, faster response time, WhatsApp automation.
 (3) Introduce referral programs, referred customers cost less to acquire and have higher LTV.
 (4) Build SEO and organic content, organic customers have near-zero CAC.
 (5) Retargeting campaigns, website visitors and social engagers convert at 3–5x lower CAC than cold audiences.

 Track blended CAC monthly, it smooths out weekly noise and aligns with how most businesses report financials.
 Review channel-level CAC weekly to catch underperforming channels quickly.
-If you're running time-sensitive campaigns (Diwali, festivals), track daily.
+If you're running time-sensitive campaigns (Black Friday, holiday season), track daily.
 Set up a simple Google Sheets dashboard that auto-pulls ad spend from Meta API and manually enter customer counts, then blended CAC calculates automatically.
 Aim to review it in every monthly marketing meeting alongside LTV:CAC ratio and payback period.

 Multi-touch attribution is complex.
 For small businesses, use last-click attribution (the channel that got the final conversion) as a starting point.
 For a more accurate picture, use data-driven attribution if available, or a simple linear model that splits credit equally across touchpoints.
 The most practical approach: run single-channel tests by pausing all other paid channels for 2–4 weeks and measuring the true cost of conversions from that channel alone.
 This eliminates attribution complexity and gives you clean channel-level data.